OPMDG/check_pgactivity/README.rst

  A list of invalid indexes detail will be returned after the perfdata.
 This list contains the fully qualified index name.
 If excluded index is set, the number of exclude index is returned.

-\ **is_hot_standby**\  (9.0+)

- Checks if the cluster is in recovery and accepts read only queries.

- This service ignores critical and warning arguments.

- No perfdata is returned.

-\ **is_master**\  (all)

- Checks if the cluster accepts read and/or write queries.
-This state is reported as "in production" by pg_controldata.

- This service ignores critical and warning arguments.

- No perfdata is returned.